Agents means EPM’s employees, contractors and agents.

 (c) that occurs outside of the Warranty Period;

-(d) arising from any act or omission by you which bridges or breaches the treated areas created
+(d) arising from any act or omission by you which bridges or breaches the termite management system created

 by EPM.
-Treated zones may be bridged by attaching structures to the main building such as
+Termite management systems may be bridged by attaching structures to the main building such as

 steps, verandahs, decks, access ramps, claddings, carports, trellises or pergolas.